pygfx/wgpu-py/docs/reference_gui.rst

 Support for Qt
 --------------

-There is support for PyQt4, PyQt5, PyQt6, PySide, PySide2 and PySide6.
-The wgpu library detects what
-library you are using by looking what module has been imported.
+There is support for PyQt5, PyQt6, PySide2 and PySide6.
+The wgpu library detects what library you are using by looking what module has been imported.

 .. code-block:: py